tbensky/PhysicsLabs/README.md

 To answer this, you need to learn a bit about "Quantum Electrodynamics,"" or "QED" from the Feynman book reference above.
 Let’s learn a bit of QED from this book.
 Chapter 2 describes all of classical optics, including how reflection, diffraction, lenses, and mirages, not for light waves (as in classical optics), but for photons.
 The answer for photons and obstructions (like single and double slits) is contained in the figures on p.
 55 and 56.
 So you should read Chapter 2, which will likely need a bit of warm-up with a read of Chapter 1.

 Please discuss what a single photon does when it encounters a double slit, in your report.
-This paper may help you along as well.
+[This paper](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/SinglePhotonInterference/2005%20Hanc%2C%20The%20Feynman%20quantum%20mechanics%20with%20the%20help%20of%20Java%20applets%20and%20physlets%20in%20Slovakia.pdf) may help you along as well.
+I am waiting for someone (a student) to code up some nice animations of photons flying around with Feynman's clocks on them.